AGENT OS

 Communication

-As a customer, I’d rate communication with ATT&T as 10 out of 10.
-Right after placing the order I received an email with my order summary and charges, followed by details about the upcoming installation.
-As you can see, I forgot to register my user ID right away, and received a few reminders.
-What was interesting is how ATT&T handles processes regarding legal consents and terms & conditions.
-At Spectrum, agents won’t be able to activate devices without customers accepting all the agreements.
-That is one of the main call reasons, and it takes a lot of time and effort to figure out that the reason was terms and conditions that weren’t accepted.
-It’s not even possible for AT&T to install devices without customers’ consent to all agreements, so they notify customers multiple times before the installation.
+As a customer, I’d rate communication with AT&T as 10 out of 10.
+Right after placing my order, I received an email with a clear summary of the order and charges, followed by details about the upcoming installation.
+Since I forgot to register my user ID right away, I also received a few helpful reminders.
+What stood out to me was how AT&T handles legal consents and terms & conditions.

 Smart Home Manager